-In areas with access to mains water supply the main disadvantage of installing a rainwater tank is the financial cost associated with capital installation and ongoing maintenance.
+In areas with access to mains water supply there are two main disadvantages of installing a rainwater tank.
+The first is the financial cost associated with capital installation and ongoing maintenance.
 Further, the effectiveness of tanks is reliant on a large roof area that can collect recharge water effectively.
-Around 55,000 litres of water can be collected from a 100 square meter roof area dependent on rainfall recharge.